 General Vaccine Suggestions

-(Please note that I cannot offer individual vaccine advice outside of a phone consultationto discuss the details of your situation.)
+(Please note that I cannot offer individual vaccine advice outside of a to discuss the details of your situation.)

 At the end of this webpage, please see: Age and Long-term Protective Immunity in Dogs and Cats and Membranoproliferative glomerulonephritis possibly associated with over-vaccination in a cocker spaniel.